noelmace/blog-posts-and-stuff/mocha-shared-behaviors/mocha-shared-behaviors.md

 ## Guidelines <a name="guidelines"></a>

 :heavy_check_mark: **DO** Use arrow functions by default.
-It makes it clear that the Mocha contexts shouldn't be used in your project (probably most of the time!)
+This makes it clear that the Mocha contexts shouldn't be used in your project (probably most of the time!)

 :heavy_check_mark: **DO** Check if YAGNI before anything, every time!